 Where to Stay in Sedona

 We stayed in Four Seasons Scottsdale for a week during Spring training in March and drove to Sedona as a day trip.
 But I have this beautiful L’Auberge de Sedona on my wishlist to stay at, next time we visit.
 It is located right in the center of Uptown Sedona and is walking distance to Main Street, which is full of shops and restaurants.
 L’Auberge has two of Sedona’s best restaurants on property and about 80 rooms and cottages all with stunning views of the red rocks or Oak Creek.
 Surrounded by stunning views of red rock Boynton Canyon and the Coconino National Forest, Enchantment Resort delivers a luxury escape along with views of the rugged Southwest landscape.
 There is a Hilton nearby as well.
 You can go on hot air balloon rides, visit the sacred vortexes and go on hikes and horseback rides through streams, desert landscape, and canyon walls.

 So the big question – Did we feel the vortex and the sacred energy?
 Well, we originally had not even planned on hiking, we were going to do a leisurely drive and check out Tlaquepaque and have lunch at the Secret Garden.
-But after climbing up Bell rock, we were hooked and wanted to check out a few other spots.
+But after climbing up Bell rock, we were hooked and wanted to check out a few other Sedona Vortex hikes.
 We did see the twisted trees and trust me even if we didn’t feel any magical energies – there was a certain calmness in the air, we felt rejuvenated and left inspired – maybe that is what is special about Sedona!

-Have you been to Sedona?
+Have you been on any Sedona Vortex hikes?
 Do you believe in spiritual or supernatural energies?